 EYFS Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Gymnastics Physical Development Gross Motor Skills Negotiate space and obstacles with awareness of others and themselves.
 Demonstrate strength, balance and coordination when playing.
-Move energetically including running, jumping, skipping, climbing and dancing. with som Can perf Perform Can perf Can usee Can link Explores pathway Uses equ and explores basic movements the control and coordination.
-Form different body shapes is at different levels form 2 footed jump equipment safely is with some control 2-3 simple movements and creates different is and patterns.
-Signment in a variety of ways to sequence wements together to create a e Appl with Copi mov. sequ Desc voca Begi betw Uses Begi trave skills and to com Begi how Crea and to Com Crea and to Com blies compositional ideas independently and hothers to create a sequence. bies, explores and remembers a variety of vements and uses these to create their own uence.
-It is cribes their own work using simple gym abulary.
-If inning to notice similarities and differences ween sequences.
-It is turns whilst travelling in a variety of ways.
-If inning to show flexibility in movements (inning to develop good technique when veiling, balancing, using equipment etcLinks is with control, technique, co-ordination if fluency.
-It is well to the complex sequences.
-If inning to use gym vocabulary to describe very to improve and refine performances.
-It is well to strength, technique and flexibility bughout performances.
-It is sequences using various body shapes the equipment.
-In the equipment with movement to create uences.
-Select and combine their skills, techniques and ideas.
+Move energetically including running, jumping, skipping, climbing and dancing. with som Can perf Perform Can perf Can usee Can link Explores pathway Uses equ nd explores basic movements ne control and coordination. orm different body shapes is at different body shapes is at different levels orm 2 footed jump equipment safely is with some control 2-3 simple movements is and creates different is and patterns.
+In a variety of ways to sequence wements together to create a e with others to Copies, explor movements ar sequence.
+Describes their vocabulary.
+Beginning to no between sequence uses turns where the sequence with the sequence of the seque ilst travelling in a variety of ways. show flexibility in movements develop good technique when ancing, using equipment etcLinks trol, technique, co-ordination composition by performing more ences. use gym vocabulary to describe we and refine performances. ngth, technique and flexibility erformances. nces using various body shapes Select and combine their skills, techniques and ideas.
 Apply combined skills accurately and appropriately, consistently showing precision, control and fluency.
 Draw on what they know about strategy, tactics and composition when performing and evaluating.
 Analyse and comment on skills and techniques and how these are applied in their own and others' work.
 Uses more complex gym vocabulary to describe how to improve and refine performances.
 Develops strength, technique and flexibility throughout performances.
 Links skills with control, technique, coordination and fluency.
 Understands composition by performing more complex sequences.
 Plan and perform with precision, control and fluency, a movement sequence showing a wide range of actions including variations in speed, levels and directions.
 Performs difficult actions, with an emphasis on extension, clear body shape and changes in direction.
 Adapts sequences to include a partner or a small group.
 Gradually increases the length of sequence work with a partner to make up a short sequence using the floor, mats and apparatus, showing consistency, fluency and clarity of movement.
 Draw on what they know about strategy, tactics and composition when performing and evaluating.
 Analyse and comment on skills and techniques and how these are applied in their own and others' work.
 Uses more complex gym vocabulary to describe how to improve and refine performances.
 Develops strength, technique and flexibility throughout performances.